How to Spot Hail Damage on Your Roof

 Why you can't always see it from the ground

 We get calls all the time from people saying "my roof looks fine from down here."
 And honestly, it might look fine.
-But hail hits from above at an angle, so the damage is often on the top face of the shingle -not the part you can see from the street.
+But hail hits from above at an angle, so the damage is often on the top face of the shingle.
+Not the part you can see from the street.
 That's why a proper inspection means getting up there and checking by hand.